-404-357 Electronic Engine Control Diagnosis
+404-357 Electronic Engine Control Diagnosis Credits: 2

 This course is a composite of all computerized systems.
 Emphasis is placed on electrical skills, diagnostic procedure, driveability problems, and repair.
 An over view of engine computer function, computerized fuel delivery, emission controls, and computer chassis control is included.
+Aid Code: 32 - Two-year Technical Diploma.